TorchJD/torchjd/README.md

 and used to combine the losses of the batch.
 Assuming each element of the batch is processed independently from the others, this approach is equivalent to [`torchjd.autojac.backward`](https://torchjd.org/stable/docs/autojac/backward/) while being generally much faster due to the lower memory usage.
+Note that we're still working on making `autogram` faster and more memory-efficient, and it's interface may change in future releases.

 The following example shows how to use TorchJD to train a multi-task model with Jacobian descent, using [UPGrad](https://torchjd.org/stable/docs/aggregation/upgrad/).